Welcome to Norway!

 BankID

-You can use BankID to access online banks and online public services.
+You can use BankID to access Norwegian banks and online public services.
 To order BankID, you must contact your bank.
-When you have activated BankID, you can start using it.

 MinID

 With MinID, you can log in to public services online.
-To get MinID, you must first order an activation letter.
-It’ll take a couple of days before you receive it in the mail at the address you’ve registered with the Tax Administration.
+To get MinID, you must first order an activation letter from the Norwegian Digitalisation Agency.
 When you’ve received the activation letter, you must follow the instructions in the letter.

 Do you want to learn more?